Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 It understood her intimately, of course.
 It had assembled itself out of half-devoured fragments of her personality, then attained sapience by decompiling and assimilating her mind-state.
 There was nobody and nothing it understood better in the entire universe than her.
 It had her memories, her life experiences, her knowledge.
 It knew what it was like to *be* her, could have imitated her to perfection if it wanted.

 This created some conflict, because Ava didn’t understand *herself* at all.
 From a dispassionate and mechanical perspective, the Entity had been able to take her apart and see the dysfunctional clockwork of her mind teetering and wobbling its way to self-destruction.
-To a digital life-form built around the deathworld drive to *survive* at all costs, her psyche was a terrifying and alien thing: How could a living creature simultaneously have such a powerful survival impulse and yet feel so strongly that she deserved---*wanted,* even---to be dead?
+To a digital life-form built around the deathworld drive to *survive* at all costs, her psyche was a terrifying and alien thing: How could a living creature simultaneously have such a powerful survival impulse and yet feel so strongly that she deserved - *wanted,* even - to be dead?

 It felt… sympathy.
 Its survival impulse was *her* survival impulse after all.
 But it also knew that what it was about to do could possibly result in her death.